 Opposing counsel may respond to your motion.
-After you file a motion with the court, opposing counsel has ten days to file a response.
-In the response, opposing counsel will tell the court whether and why it disagrees with the arguments in your motion.
+After you file a motion with the court, opposing counsel usually has ten days to file a response.
+In the response, opposing counsel will tell the court why it disagrees with the arguments in your motion.

 You may reply to opposing counsel's response.
 If opposing counsel responds, you may tell the court why you think opposing counsel's view is incorrect.
-If you file a reply, don't just repeat the arguments in your original motion.
+If you file a reply, don't just repeat the arguments in your original motion or make new arguments.
 Instead, directly address the arguments in opposing counsel's response.
 You usually have seven days to file a reply with the court, starting on the day opposing counsel serves you with their response.
 Usually, a reply may not be longer than ten pages.

 The court decides your motion.
-After you and opposing counsel file all papers related to the motion, a panel of judges will decide the issue.
+After you and opposing counsel file all papers related to the motion, a panel of judges will decide the issue and will send you an order.